1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 If you load your transcript in the viewer, you should see this:

 <table class="image">
-<caption align="bottom">"Harnessing Planentary Rotational Energy" now has two parents.</caption>
+<caption align="bottom">"Harnessing Planetary Rotational Energy" now has two parents.</caption>
 <tr><td><img src="images/10.png" /></td></tr>
 </table>